Key Metrics for eCommerce Performance Analysis

 Many tools support ecommerce analytics and ecommerce performance analytics.
 Each platform has different strengths, so match the tool to your workflow and reporting needs.

-Google Analytics is one of the most common tools for ecommerce web analytics.
+Google Analytics is a common tool for ecommerce web analytics.
 It shows traffic sources, user behavior, and conversions.
 Many teams use it because it works with many ad platforms and supports custom events.

 Adobe Analytics is another strong option.
 It supports advanced ecommerce data analytics and fits teams that need deep segmentation and custom reporting.